Nandi

 As a relational integrative therapist, I work predominately using person centred and psychodynamic models of working.
 I also have a particular interest in eco-psychology, and have knowledge of Cognitive Behavioural Therapy and Life Coaching.

-I am an accredited member of the British Association for Counselling and Psychotherapy (BACP), as well as a lecturer on the Masters in Counselling and Psychotherapy course at the University of South Wales.
+I am an accredited member of the British Association for Counselling and Psychotherapy (BACP), as well as a University Lecturer on the Masters in Counselling and Psychotherapy course at the University of South Wales.

 Session Fees

-I offer face to face, online and telephone counselling, to allow flexibility when booking, depending on your needs.
+I offer face to face and counselling, to allow flexibility when booking, depending on your needs.

 Individual - £60